Use Case: Running Blockchain Infrastructure on Bare Metal for Crypto Trading and Validator Workloads

 Infrastructure Architecture for Blockchain Trading & Validator Workloads

 To meet their needs, the team deployed a pair of OpenMetal XL V4 bare metal servers.
 Each server featured dual Intel Xeon Gold 6526Y processors and a high memory configuration suited for data-intensive and latency-sensitive workloads.
 With 2TB RAM across the setup, they could run Solana validator software efficiently and operate in polling mode to reduce response time in trading scenarios.
+This level of performance also helps ensure precise tracking of every transaction, which is essential for accurate reporting and compliance with crypto taxes across different jurisdictions.

 The infrastructure was placed in a latency-optimized data center region to maintain close proximity to other Solana validators.
 The configuration also supported future network enhancements such as BGP announcements and Layer 2 networking access.
 With Kubernetes managed externally, the environment remained flexible, yet tightly controlled.